vertilia/router/README.md

 To use pre-compiling method:

-- use provided `bin/routec` route compiler script that takes all your known routes files, parses them and stores in form understandable by the `HttpRouter` class;
+- use provided `bin/routec` route compiler script that takes a list of routes files, parses them and stores in form understandable by the `HttpRouter` class;
 - store this structure to the `.php` file;
 - on router instantiation, omit the `$parser` and `$routes` parameters to the constructor and set pre-compiled routes